ai-forever/Kandinsky-5/comfyui/README.md

 ## Description

-This project provides a workflow for generating images using the Kandinsky 5 model within the ComfyUI environment.
+This project provides a workflow for generating videos using the Kandinsky 5 model within the ComfyUI environment.

 ## Installation and Setup